rossumai/docile/README.md

 brew install poppler
 ```

-# Development instructions
 We use https://python-poetry.org/docs/ for dependency management.
 Follow the official instructions to install Poetry.
-To install the dependencies, use:
+You can use `brew install poetry` on Mac OS X. To install the poetry dependencies, use:

 ```bash
 poetry install